City-of-Memphis-Wastewater/mulch/README.md

 for any Python project.
 It bootstraps a standardized workspace folder structure and configuration files inside your project directory.

+Set up new projects easily with workspace scaffolding and source-code templating.
+Key feature: Benefit from introspective directory geters and file getters in the workspace_manager.py file in src, dictated by mulch-scaffold.json and protected by mulch.lock.
 ---

 ## Features